Mário Rui

-Formed at Benfica, he spent most of his professional career in Italy, making over 200 appearances in Serie A for Empoli, Roma and Napoli, and winning the Coppa Italia with the last of those clubs in 2020.
+Developed at Benfica, he spent most of his career in Italy, making 248 appearances in Serie A for Empoli, Roma and Napoli and winning the 2022–23 Serie A and the 2019–20 Coppa Italia with the last of those clubs.

 Mário Rui was part of the Portugal squad at the 2018 World Cup.

 Club career

 Early years and Empoli

 Born in Sines, Setúbal District, Mário Rui started his career at local Vasco da Gama Atlético Clube.
-He then played for the youth teams of Sporting CP, Valencia CF and S.L.
-Benfica, being signed by Parma F.C. in summer 2011 and being loaned immediately to fellow Italians A.S.
-Gubbio 1910; he joined the Serie B club following that year's FIFA U-20 World Cup, with the international transfer certificate arriving on 2 September.
+He then played for the youth teams of Sporting CP, Valencia and Benfica, being signed by Parma in summer 2011 and being loaned immediately to fellow Italians Gubbio; he joined the Serie B club following that year's FIFA U-20 World Cup, with the international transfer certificate arriving on 2 September.

 In June 2012, Parma signed Mário Rui for €595,000 on a five-year contract (paid to Gubbio), effectively on 1 July.
-Also that month, he joined Spezia Calcio on a temporary deal for free.
+Also that month, he joined Spezia on a temporary deal for free.

-Mário Rui moved to Empoli F.C. on 28 June 2013, for €550,000.
+Mário Rui moved to Empoli on 28 June 2013, for €550,000.
 He contributed 26 matches in his first season, as his new team returned to Serie A after a six-year absence.

 In June 2014, Parma gave up the remaining 50% rights of Mário Rui to Empoli.
-He first appeared in the Italian top flight on 31 August, coming on as a 66th-minute substitute for Elseid Hysaj in a 2–0 away loss against Udinese Calcio.
+He first appeared in the Italian top flight on 31 August, coming on as a 66th-minute substitute for Elseid Hysaj in a 2–0 away loss against Udinese.

 Roma

-On 8 July 2016, Mário Rui was signed by A.S.
-Roma in a temporary deal for a loan fee of €3 million (plus €1.5 million in bonuses), with a conditional obligation to sign him outright for an additional €6 million.
-He started the season injured, only making his debut on 19 January 2017 when he played 78 minutes in a 4–0 home win over U.C.
-Sampdoria in the Coppa Italia.
+On 8 July 2016, Mário Rui was signed by Roma in a temporary deal for a loan fee of €3 million (plus €1.5 million in bonuses), with a conditional obligation to sign him outright for an additional €6 million.
+He started the season injured, only making his debut on 19 January 2017 when he played 78 minutes in a 4–0 home win over Sampdoria in the Coppa Italia.